FAQ's Regarding Family Court During the COVID-19 Emergency

 My court date has been postponed.
 What do I do?

-Answer: All court matters are adjourned until after April 30.
+Answer: All court matters scheduled for in-person court dates are now adjourned.
 You need not do anything at this point.
 You will be notified by the court, your attorney, or both, of the new date, time, and location for your court appearance.
 If you absolutely must know the next court date immediately, you may try to call the Court.
 However, given the volume of calls, it may take some time to reach someone and the Court may not have an updated date at this time.

 If you have not received a new notice, you can check at this web site, using the File# you see on your notices or court orders: